Madden NFL 2001: Teams and stadiums

-Madden NFL 2001 comes with over 60 teams and over 40 stadiums.
+Madden NFL 2001 comes with over 50 teams and over 50 stadiums.
 Several of the teams and stadiums are fictional like the Mummies and the Marshalls.
 Each fictional team has its unique type of player (e.g. mummies players are mummies and the marshall's players are cowboys).
-Fictional Stadiums are like Hot Stove Stadium for example.

 Reception

 The PlayStation and PlayStation 2 versions received "universal acclaim", while the Nintendo 64 and PC versions received "generally favorable reviews", according to the review aggregation website Metacritic.
 Rob Smolka of NextGen said of the PlayStation 2 version, "If you were looking for a reason to buy a PlayStation 2, this is it – superb gameplay, even better graphics, and enough substance to make you forget about all those other, weak launch titles."
 In Japan, where the same console version was ported and published by Electronic Arts Square under the name Madden NFL Super Bowl 2001 (マッデンNFLスーパーボウル2001, Madden NFL Sūpā Bouru 2001) on January 18, 2001, Famitsu gave it a score of 35 out of 40.

 Official UK PlayStation Magazine gave the PlayStation version a score of nine out of ten and the Starplayer Award and said that it "expertly mixes arcade action with sim-deep stats and playbooks".
 Emmett Schkolven of Extended Play gave the PlayStation 2 version all five stars and said, "Madden NFL 2001 for the PS2 is the best-looking, smartest, most immersive game I have ever played.
 There's no comparing this game to anything else.
 From now on, all other sports titles will be compared to this."

 Bro Buzz of GamePro said of the Nintendo 64 version, "For hardcore N64 football freaks, Madden NFL 2001 is all you need even as new console systems make their appearances.
 With the topnotch[sic] gameplay in this cart, you can give the Dreamcast, PlayStation 2, Dolphin, or even the Xbox all the time they need to produce a great football game."
 Brian Wright said, "If you're looking for football action on your PC this year, there's only one game in town...literally.
 Thankfully, Madden NFL 2001 offers enough features to please most computer gridiron fans."
 Cheat Monkey said that the PlayStation version "delivers a realistic and deep pro football experience for this season.
 With all the experience the Madden team has under its belt, this veteran simulation scores a TD in overtime to take the PlayStation title for this year."
 Human Tornado said, "Madden NFL 2001 for the PS2 is a sports gamer's dream come true.
 The great Madden gameplay is backed by a console system that finally has the power to show football action as it should be.
 It's fun to be this spoiled!"